About This Project

 If you have specific questions or suggestions, please let us know!

-We have proposed an ambitious 15 days field schedule starting on October 15 and ending in October 31 (estimated date for classes to start if we get the power back) followed by 15 days of species verification from November 1 to November 17.
+We have proposed an ambitious 15 days field schedule starting on October 15 and ending in October 31 (estimated date for classes to start if we get the power back) followed by 15 days of species verification and data entry from November 1 to November 17.

 Oct 13, 2017